MikeSWang/FFTW-Age/README.md

 # ``FFTW-Age``: FFTW Wisdom Generation

 > "_With age comes wisdom, but sometimes age comes alone._"
-> &emsp;&mdash; Oscar Wilde
+> &ensp;&mdash; Oscar Wilde

-``FFTW-Age`` is a lightweight  C++ software package for generating FFTW wisdom files for OpenMP-multithreaded 3-d FFT transforms as a replacement for [`fftw-wisdom`]( https://www.fftw.org/fftw-wisdom.1.html).
+``FFTW-Age`` is a lightweight C++ utility for generating FFTW wisdom files for OpenMP-multithreaded 3&#8209;d FFT transforms as a replacement for [`fftw-wisdom`]( https://www.fftw.org/fftw-wisdom.1.html).

 ## Installation

-The C++ program can be set up with `make`, provided that dependency requirements are satisfied (FFTW3 and OpenMP libraries).
+The C++ program can built with `make`, provided that dependency requirements (FFTW3 and OpenMP libraries) are satisfied.

 > [!IMPORTANT]
-> Ensure the C++ compiler used supports OpenMP and
+> Ensure the C++ compiler used supports OpenMP and the FFTW3 library is
-> the FFTW3 library is installed/configured accordingly.
+> installed/configured accordingly.
+The default [``Makefile``](Makefile)
-> The default [``Makefile``](Makefile) (located at the repository directory root)
+> (located at the repository directory root) assumes the GCC compiler and
-> assumes the GCC compiler and OpenMP library.
+> OpenMP library.

 First `git clone` the desired branch/release from the GitHub repository and change into the repository directory path:

 ```console
 $ git clone git@github.com:MikeSWang/FFTW-Age.git --branch <branch-or-release>